metrophilly/sermon-processor/README.md

 ## Post-Processing

+To ensure the correct media file is generated each week, it is essential to delete the `tmp` directory after the current media file has been successfully created.
+If the `tmp` directory is not deleted, next week’s media file will use the previous week’s data instead of generating a new file.

+Delete the `tmp` directory by either:
+- Manually deleting the folder
+- Running the command `rm -r tmp` in your terminal

 Once the automated processing is complete, the final media file will be saved to `data/` by default, or the specified data directory on your host machine.
 Afterwards, follow the manual steps that print in the console.

-Delete the `tmp` folder by either:
-- Manually deleting the folder
-- Running the command `rm -r tmp`

 ## Deactivating Docker Container